maeshamahmud/maeshamahmud/README.md

 <h1 align="center">Hi 👋, I'm Maésha Mahmud</h1>

 <p>
-  I am a passionate Computer Science student in my 3nd year with a DSC in Computer Science and Mathematics from CEGEP. <br><br>
+  I am a passionate Computer Science student in my 3nd year. <br><br>
   My goal is to learn as much as I can as I'm a curious person.
 I also like to make things pretty :)
 </p>